thibaultyou/prompt-library/src/app/templates/main-readme.md

 ## 🛠️ How It Works

+### Option 1: CLI Workflow (Recommended)

+1. **Create Prompts**: Use `prompt-library-cli prompts create` to create new prompts interactively
+2. **Generate Metadata**: AI analysis automatically generates metadata for your prompts
+3. **Organize and Manage**: Update, search, and execute prompts through the CLI
+4. **Push to GitHub**: Optionally sync your changes with a remote repository

+### Option 2: Git-based Workflow

 1. **Create Prompts**: Write markdown prompt files in the `prompts` directory
-2. **Generate Metadata**: Commit to trigger automatic metadata generation
+2. **Generate Metadata**: Commit to trigger automatic metadata generation via GitHub Actions
 3. **Organize Automatically**: README files update with categorized prompt listings
 4. **Execute via CLI**: Run prompts through the interactive CLI or command line